 4. Can you be an LLC and a nonprofit?

-LLC can exist as a nonprofit limited liability company if it is completely owned by a single tax-exempt nonprofit organization and if the LLC meets the requirements as per the IRS mandate for Limited Liability Companies as Exempt Organization Update.
+LLC can exist as a nonprofit limited liability company, however, it should be completely owned by a single tax-exempt nonprofit organization.
+Thee LLC should also meet the requirements as per the IRS mandate for Limited Liability Companies as Exempt Organization Update.

 5. What is the difference between a foundation and a nonprofit?

-Foundations are typically funded by a family or a corporate entity.
-Nonprofits are funded through their revenues and fundraising.
+Foundations are typically funded by a family or a corporate entity, but nonprofits are funded through their revenues and fundraising.
 Foundations usually take the money they started out with, invest it, and then distribute the money made from those investments.
 Foundations will also donate these funds to other nonprofits in the form of gifts or grants.
 Whereas, the extra money a nonprofit makes are used as operating costs to fund the organization’s mission.
-This isn’t necessarily true in the case of a foundation.
+However, this isn’t necessarily true in the case of a foundation.

 6. Is it hard to start a nonprofit organization?

-A nonprofit is a business, and like any other business, starting it can be quite intense, requiring time, clarity, and money.
+A nonprofit is a business, but starting it can be quite intense, requiring time, clarity, and money.
 However, it’s not hard to start a nonprofit.
 Although there are several steps to start a nonprofit, the barriers to entry are relatively few.